OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/Orbit SDK/deployment-rollup.md

      };
    }
    ```
     Out of these parameters, a few are particularly important and are likely to be configured by the chain owner: **chainId**, **DataAvailabilityCommittee**, **InitialChainOwner**, **MaxCodeSize** and **MaxInitCodeSize**.
 The other parameters, while part of the chainConfig, typically use default values and are less frequently modified.
-In the "Chain Config Parameter" section, we will delve into each of these important parameters in more detail.
+In the [Chain Config Parameter](#chain-config-parameter)  section, we will delve into each of these important parameters in more detail.
 Additionally, we'll guide you through using the Orbit SDK to effectively set and customize these configurations, ensuring that your Orbit chain is tailored to your specific requirements and operational needs.

 All the parameters explained in this section are customizable, allowing the chain deployer to either stick with default settings or specify new values.
 In the upcoming sections, we will dive deeper into what each of these parameters represents and how you can utilize the Orbit SDK to configure them effectively for your Orbit chain deployment.

-### Chain Config Parameter
+<h3 id="chain-config-parameter">Chain Config Parameter</h3>

 In this section, we provide detailed explanations of key configurable parameters within the `chainConfig` for Orbit chain deployment and guide you on how to utilize the Orbit SDK to generate the desired `chainConfig` JSON string.
 These parameters play a crucial role in defining the characteristics and operational parameters of your Orbit chain.
 Here are the parameters you need to know about: